SAVE DARFUR COALITION

 THE WORK: SAVE DARFUR CAMPAIGN

 The ask: mobilize a global response by telling a story that can’t be ignored about a people that can’t be ignored.
-Through TV, print and outdoor advertising GMMB delivered potent messages of the horrors of genocide and demanded immediate action.
-The campaign put pressure on international leaders ignoring the killing and the governments and foreign companies helping fuel the genocide.
+Through TV, print, and outdoor advertising, GMMB delivered potent messages of the horrors of genocide and demanded immediate action.
+The campaign put pressure on international leaders, ignoring the killing and the governments and foreign companies helping fuel the genocide.
 Ads also connected everyday citizens to the atrocities in Darfur, amplifying pressure on Washington and boosting support for the Coalition’s efforts.

 MY ROLE